Why is surgery still such a painful experience?

 Seamless integration with the existing surgical workflow

-The surgical procedure remains identical otherwise.
+The rest of the surgical procedure remains unchanged.

 Optimal placement